 The template beginning on the next page is provided for use at the discretion of COTPs/FMSCs to assist in preparation of the Salvage Response Plan required by the Security and Accountability for Every Port Act (SAFE Port Act) of 2006.
 The template provides a recommended Area Maritime Security standard framework for coordinating salvage response in support of recovery of the U.S. Marine Transportation System (MTS) and resumption of commerce following a Transportation Security Incident (TSI).
 The template design presumes salvage response activities will be planned using a common coordination framework that is applicable across all forms of transportation disruptions (including TSIs).
 The focus of this plan is marine salvage and similar marine services needed to reopen navigable waterways to maritime commerce during the short-term recovery phase of incident management.
-The text in italicized small caps provides instructions for using this template.
 "Cut and paste" text is shown in regular font.
-Suggested text is shown in italics.
+Suggested and informational template text is shown in italics.